-By requesting, and or using an account on the Variety Network TeamTalk server, you agree to follow all rules outlined below.
+By using an account on the Variety Network TeamTalk server, you agree to follow all rules outlined below.
 Please note that both users and administrators must follow the same rules, though there are rules specific to administrators that will also be outlined.

 All of these guidelines boil down to the following statement.
 Act with respect and maturity.
 However, there are other rules regarding accounts and other topics that don't necessarily fall under behavior, so please read them all.